Apply for the Forensic Science Grad Program

 In addition to the initial application for the University, you will also need to upload the additional application requirement documents as described below.
 Upload these additional documents to your University application.

 - Personal Statement of Purpose: Identify and explain your option of interest - Biology or Chemistry (please be sure to make this choice clear in your letter) - as well as describing your professional interests and career goals.

-- Three Letters of Reference: Letters of reference can be submitted by the student's undergraduate adviser, research adviser, and/or an instructor for an upper level course taken as part of their major.
+- Letters of Reference: At least two letters of reference can be submitted by the student's undergraduate adviser, research adviser, and/or an instructor for an upper level course taken as part of their major.

 - Unofficial Transcripts: Upload non-official transcripts from each institution of higher education you have attended as an undergraduate or graduate student.
 You will only be required to provide official transcripts if you accept admission.

-- GRE Score: The GRE is required.
-Send your GRE score electronically to Penn State University using school code 2660.
+- GRE Score: The GRE is not required.
+Submission of scores is optional.
+If you choose to submit, send your GRE score electronically to Penn State University using school code 2660.

 Application Deadlines and Interview Dates

-The application deadline is January 15th.
-Applicants with strong academic records are encouraged to apply by December 1st to be considered in the first rounds of competition.
+The application deadline is January 7th.
+Applicants with strong academic records are encouraged to apply by December 1st to be considered for early admission.

 New students must begin in the fall semester; we do not offer a spring semester start date.